Whopper92/build-metrics-server/README.md

 <a name="installation"/>
 ## 1. Installation and Setup

+* **Package**
+The Build Board comes pre-configured with the rake task `package:bootstrap`, which automatically clones the [Puppet Labs packaging repository](https://github.com/puppetlabs/packaging).
+Once this has been done, a Debian package can be generated for fast installation by running the task `package:deb`.
+This will build a package and place it into the `pkg` directory within the root of the project, which can be installed using `dpkg`.

+* **Puppet Module**

 * **Configuration**
 This app uses a simple [configuration file](#config-file) to store sensitive database login information.
 This file is installed into `/etc/db.conf` by default, and must be configured with the appropriate credentials before the Build Board server can connect.

+The application also includes an [Apache vhost configuration](#vhost-config), which is installed by default and can be manually configured.

 <a name="dependencies"/>